 If you have a baby that has bigger spit-ups, the Copper Pearl burp cloths are game changer.
 They are super thick and absorbent, and they are quite a bit stiffer which prevents the spit-up from rolling all the way off the burp cloth onto your chair because they aren’t floppy.

 I have loved using the My Brest Friend nursing pillow, especially at the beginning.
 The Boppy is also super popular and comfortable for feeding.
 Now that baby girl is older it’s easier to prop her up using my legs if I’m sitting someplace other than my rocker, but especially at the beginning the nursing pillow helps keep baby’s neck, shoulders and hips aligned, and prevents you from slouching over for more ergonomic feeding.
-This nursing pillow has a clip to keep it secure at a higher height if you prefer and has a pocket which you can keep your notepad or phone to log feedings.
-I personally like those features better than the Boppy, although the Boppy definitely has cuter cover options hah!
+The My Brest Friend pillow has a clip to keep it secure at a higher height if you prefer and has a pocket which you can keep your notepad or phone to log feedings.

 Surprise!
 You are going to leak.
 When you nurse, often times your milk lets down on both sides, so you need to keep nursing pads on and cover the breast you’re not using to feed.
 Sleep with nursing pads on as well to prevent leakage.
 My favorite after trying a couple different brands are the Lansinoh Stay Dry nursing pads if you’re using disposable (disposable is a little easier to start with while you have so many other learning curves going on).
 I have friends that really like the Bamboobies washable reusable nursing pads, although I haven’t tried these ones yet myself!